Business

 Fog Creek specializes in project management tools and has created a number of innovative products which help developers to build software together with the minimum trouble possible.

-These include FogBuz, web-based project management system, Stack Overflow an online programming community, visual collaboration tool Trello and HyperDev, the collaborative coding tool which allows developers to quickly build web apps.
+These include FogBuz, a web-based project management system, Stack Overflow an online programming community, visual collaboration tool Trello and HyperDev, the collaborative coding tool which allows developers to quickly build web apps.

 Not only is Fog Creek good to its workers, but it’s also committed to helping the minorities who are often locked out of the tech world.
 Fog Creek has teamed up with Flatiron School and Recurse Center to give these minorities a better chance of success.
 It provides continuing education programs to female employees who want to learn how to code and has hosted various events with a focus of women in tech.
 It also partnered up with the Recurse Center to provide grants to underrepresented gender, racial and ethnic groups in programming.